 Another well-known initiative to create a competitive marketplace is the Amazon Vine Program.
 But how do the two compare and what are their similarities?

 To be honest, the two programs are quite different and were created for different purposes.

-- Amazon Vine: Is an invite-only program developed to generate honest reviews for vendors.
+- Amazon Vine: It is an invite-only program developed to generate honest reviews for vendors.
 You can’t enroll unless you are registered as a vendor, and if you are one, you will have to wait for Amazon to invite you to participate.

-In both cases, you will have no control whatsoever on who gets to write an opinion; you’ll also be prohibited from communicating with your customers about reviews.
+In both cases, you will have no control whatsoever over who gets to write an opinion; you’ll also be prohibited from communicating with your customers about reviews.

 When getting a review through either program, you won’t be able to change or remove it, as long as the review complies with Amazon’s guidelines.

 If you’re still eager to join this program, know that you can access it from your seller central dashboard, under the advertising tab.